Our Master Plan

 - Myth: Head-Royce is planning for a massive increase in enrollment once the South Campus is built.

-- Myth: Parents won’t want to use the new loop road, and will drop their kids off and pick them up elsewhere in the neighborhood.
+- Myth: Parents won’t want to use the new two-lane loop driveway, and will drop their kids off and pick them up elsewhere in the neighborhood.

-- Myth: Head-Royce hasn’t been transparent with neighbors about the Master Plan.
+- Myth: Head-Royce hasn’t been transparent with neighbors about the South Campus Plan.

-- Myth: Head-Royce hasn’t included neighbors’ feedback in the Master Plan.
+- Myth: Head-Royce hasn’t included neighbors’ feedback in the South Campus Plan.

-- Myth: The Master Plan will exacerbate the chances of a landslide on the property and the surrounding area.
+- Myth: The South Campus Plan will exacerbate the chances of a landslide on the property and the surrounding area.

 - Myth: Head-Royce plans to demolish historic buildings.